amlan-xyz/Do-you-know-me/README.md

 # Do you know me ?

- Do you know me is quiz app written in javascript.
-It consist of few questions about myself and you may try and find out how well do you kow me .
+Do you know me ? is a quiz app written in javascript.
+This quiz app consist of a few questions about myself, so play this game and know it yourself "How well do you know ME ?"